 |Small APRA funds||4,277||3,519||2,408||2,022||2,071|

-*The Total in the table excludes eligible rollover funds, Retirement Savings Accounts, approved deposit funds (ADFs), pooled superannuation trusts and exempt schemes.
+*The Total in the table includes eligible rollover funds, but excludes Retirement Savings Accounts, single-member approved deposit funds (ADFs), pooled superannuation trusts and exempt schemes.

-Source: September 2016 statistics extracted from Statistics, Quarterly Superannuation Performance, September 2016 (issued 22 November 2016).
-June 2015 statistics extracted from Statistics, Quarterly Superannuation Performance, December 2015 (issued 23 February 2016).
+Source: December 2017 statistics extracted from Statistics, Quarterly Superannuation Performance, December 2017 (issued 27 February 2018).
+June 2016 statistics extracted from same document.
 June 2014 statistics extracted from Statistics, Quarterly Superannuation Performance, June 2015 (issued 20 August 2015), Australian Prudential Regulation Authority.
 Earlier years sourced from previous APRA reports.

 Can I choose any type of super fund?